- The 7 Types of Shelter for Survival

 Unfortunately, lean-to has weaknesses: it is vulnerable in heat, and if the wind changes direction, you are unprotected.
 The lean-to concept is like a house with only half roof that tenders little protection, deflects wind, and reproduces the adjacent fire’s heat.

 A survival shelter like this is hard to see, so hang up something bright like a cloth or flag to mark the place.
+Unless you’re a military operative operating behind enemy lines, a bright and marked shelter is better compared to well camouflaged ones.

 - Choose your location.
 Get a few sticks that you can use as stout stake approximately 4 to 6″ in length.
 You will use it in every corner.
 Also, you need one long ridge post measuring 36″ to stand up the opening.